Key terms in this article

 UK data hosting

 Where your data is stored matters.
 If your billing platform hosts data in the UK, that simplifies your GDPR obligations.
 You don’t need to worry about international data transfer rules or adequacy decisions.
-Our platform keeps everything on UK servers, which means your customer data stays in the UK.
+Our platform hosts customer data in the UK.
+Where third-party processors are involved (for example payment providers), they’re listed in our data processing documentation.

 Do Your Bills Need to Be Accessible?